 The Netherlands has always boasted a high standard of living.
-Many surveys indicate that Dutch people are content with their lives because of their excellent healthcare system, outstanding schools, and a largely multilingual population with a fair pick of job opportunities within the European Union.
+Many surveys indicate that Dutch people are content with their lives because of their excellent healthcare system and outstanding schools.
+Netherlands has a largely multilingual population with a fair pick of job opportunities within the European Union.

-This country’s economy is based on international trade because it has the largest ports in Europe.
-The rate of unemployment and inflation is very less in this country.
+The country’s economy is based on international trade because it has the largest ports in Europe.
+It also has one of the lowest unemployment and inflation rate.
 In Netherland, people have to work on an average of 35 hours a week.
 The average annual salary for workers is $56,552, making it one of the highest in the world.

 Overall, The Netherlands has an exceptional agriculture and fishing industry, advanced electrical and mechanical engineering industries, pharmaceuticals, tourism and microelectronics.

 Germany has the biggest economy in Europe and is also one of the most developed and wealthiest nations globally.
 The per capita income in Germany is roughly $56,000.
-The country has a solid infrastructure, well-developed schooling system, some of the best health care facilities globally, and equal distribution of wealth.
-In addition, Germany maintains a diverse list of lucrative industries that have been critical to the national economy, such as pharmaceuticals, health care, manufacturing, tourism, transportation and farming.
+The country has a solid infrastructure and a well-developed schooling system.
+It also has some of the best health care facilities globally, and equal distribution of wealth.
+In addition, Germany maintains a diverse list of lucrative industries that have been critical to the national economy.
+Notable industries include pharmaceuticals, health care, manufacturing, tourism, transportation and farming.
 Indeed, there are numerous jobs across several sectors, as the country is quite large.

 Belgium has always been known for the highest standards of living and education.
 The country is most famous for its beer, chocolates, transportation, engineering, car assembly, scientific instruments, textiles, and tourism.
 The average salary for Belgians is $55,590.
 Fortunately, unlike other countries in the region, getting a job is not that difficult if you live in the European Union while outsiders need an EU work permit.

 Belgium has few natural resources other than fertile soils.
-Nonetheless, most traditional industrial sectors are represented in the economy, including steel, textiles, refining, chemicals, food processing, pharmaceuticals, automobiles, electronics, and machinery fabrication industries are also found in Belgium.
+Nonetheless, most traditional industrial sectors are represented in the economy, including steel, textiles, refining.
+Chemicals, food processing, pharmaceuticals, automobiles, electronics, and machinery fabrication industries are also found in Belgium.

 The minimum wage in Australia is one of the highest in the world.
 Here, the worker gets 17 US dollars for one hour of work compared to 6 dollars obtainable in the USA.
 According to the size of GDP, Australia is the 12th largest economy and as per the per capita GDP, it is the 5th largest economy in the world.
-The marine wool produced here is considered to be the finest quality in the world.
+Australia produces the finest quality of marine wool in the world

 An employee here gets an average of $54,401 per year.
-Here the employee is required to work 35 hours a week, whatever work will be done after 35 hours, it will be considered overtime and the employer will have to pay separately for that.
+Employees work for 35 hours a week.
+Whatever work done after 35 hours is be considered overtime and the employer pays separately for that.

 Norway is one of the most expensive places in the world, and according to the World Bank and IMF, Norwegians have the fourth-highest per capita income in the world.
 The country has a thriving gas and petroleum industry which brings in the most money.
 Norway is also a well-known exporter of fish, timber, textiles and aquaculture.
 Besides having a very low crime rate, Norwegians are also rated as one of the happiest people in the world.